Our policies on noise, environment and sustainable development.

 For this reason, noise is measured using 'contours'; these map the noise energy over a period of time.
 Decibels (dB) are logarithmic units and a 3-dB difference in noise level corresponds to a twofold difference in noise energy.
 The contours are produced independently for us by the Civil Aviation Authority.
 Here are the latest noise contours for Manchester Airport, from summer 2020.

 Like all airports globally, Manchester Airport has seen a significant reduction in traffic, as a result of the pandemic.
 The 2020, 2021 and 2022 contours are not typical of a normal summer experience at Manchester Airport.
 Further down this page we have retained the summer 2019 contours that show a more normal experience of operations.

 Our Sustainable Development Plan (SDP) sets out the strategic context for the long-term development of Manchester Airport.
 The SDP comprises a high level summary and four detailed plans that deal with the Economy and Surface Access, Environment, Community and Land Use.

 Our support to the North West region's economy and transport connectivity.

 The land uses and facilities required to support the development of Manchester Airport.

 How we engage with local communities about the issues that concern them, and how we can contribute to the social and economic wellbeing of those living around the airport.

 What the main environmental issues are and how we approach environmental management and improvement across the site.

-Our top-level commitment to environmental management.
+Our top-level commitment to environment and energy management.
 Click here to access our policy.